There’s something magical about Kefalonia, the largest of the Ionian islands, which still remains pure and protected from mass tourism.

 Discover History

-Sacred Sites… Visit Agios Gerasimos Monastery where you can discover the caves where the Patron Saint of the Island once lived.
+Sacred Sites… Visit Agios Gerasimos Monastery where you can discover the caves where the Patron Saint of the island once lived.

-The Monastery of Panagia Lagouvarda is the well-known holy site where harmless snakes appear with a black cross on their head and are believed to perform miracles.
+The Monastery of Panagia Lagouvarda is a well-known holy site where harmless snakes appear with a black cross on their head and are believed to perform miracles.
 The Monastery of Agios Andreas, which has been turned into a museum housing Byzantine icons is also very much worth a visit.

 Can’t leave until…